celery/celery/README.rst

 Mailing list
 ------------

-For discussions about the usage, development, and future of celery, please join the `celery-users`_ mailing list.
+For discussions about the usage, development, and future of Celery, please join the `celery-users`_ mailing list.

 .. _`celery-users`: http://groups.google.com/group/celery-users/